Ready to Go (Republica song): Music videos

 Two different music videos were released, each for the different versions of the song.
 In the video for the original single release, lead singer Saffron is jumping on the roof of a building.
 The video was released in 1996, and the shots took place somewhere in East London.
 This video is very sunny and upbeat.
 The video also features lead singer Saffron playing the Sega Saturn video games Virtua Fighter 2 and Hang-On GP.
 The second music video, produced by Ben Grosse for the remix of the track, was released in early 1997.
 Saffron is shown singing in a warehouse with the band, then she is jumping, dancing and doing humorous mimics in front of the camera, often singing into a large megaphone.
 The video features rapid edit cuts, fast frame rates and zooming, and artificial colourisation.

 Impact and legacy

 American entertainment company BuzzFeed ranked "Ready to Go" number 37 in their list of "The 101 Greatest Dance Songs of the '90s" in 2017.
-It is used as the song that Sunderland A.F.C. walk out to upon entering the pitch before a match begins.
-"Ready to Go" was featured as the theme song for Top Thrill Dragster roller coaster at Cedar Point, until its closure in 2021.
+It is used as the song that both Sunderland A.F.C. and Farnborough F.C. walk out to upon entering the pitch before a match begins.
+"Ready to Go" was featured as the theme song for the Top Thrill Dragster roller coaster at Cedar Point, until its closure in 2021.
 In 2024, Republica confirmed that a rereleased version of the song will be used for Top Thrill 2.
-Same year, Billboard ranked the song number 94 in their list of "The 100 Greatest Jock Jams of All Time".
+Same year, Billboard magazine ranked the song number 94 in their list of "The 100 Greatest Jock Jams of All Time".